CLIENT CLERICAL SUPPORT

 REGISTERED PHYSIOTHERAPIST LEVEL 2 GYROTONIC® TRAINER, LEVEL 1 GYROKINESIS® TRAINER

 Vicki Hawkins completed her Physiotherapy degree at University of Toronto.
 Previously she obtained an honours degree in Kinesiology with a Certificate in Sport Therapy and a Certificate in Fitness Assessment at York University.
-She is a member of the Orthopaedic Division of the Canadian Physiotherapy Association.
-She is also a member of IADMS (International Association of Dance Medicine & Science) and PAMA (Performing Arts Medicine Association).
+She is a member of the Women's Health Division of the Canadian Physiotherapy Association, IADMS (International Association of Dance Medicine & Science) and PAMA (Performing Arts Medicine Association).
 She has been a Clinical Instructor with the University of Toronto, Department of Physiotherapy since 2003 and has held a Status-only Appointment with the University of Toronto since 2009.

 Vicki has worked with members of the national figure skating, and gymnastics teams.
 She has worked with members of the York University Dance, Theatre & Music Programs, the Ryerson University Dance Program, the University of Toronto Music Program, OCAD University, the National Ballet School, Toronto Dance Theatre, COBA, Ballet Creole, and Esmerelda Enrique Dance Theatre.
 She also worked with the Mirvish musical, A Chorus Line